 Kevin is a partner in Wendel Rosen’s litigation department.
 He takes pride in working closely with clients to diagnose, solve, and win high-stakes disputes from the pre-litigation stage through trial, arbitration, and appeal.

-When problems cannot be resolved outside of court, Kevin has a distinguished track record of success in arbitration, trial, and appeal proceedings across California.
-Kevin's deep courtroom experience started early — he won his first trial a day after he was sworn in as an attorney, won his first appeal three years later, and has served as lead counsel in an array of high-stakes cases ever since.
-Kevin is also frequently retained as appellate counsel to get unfavorable lower court rulings reversed at the Court of Appeal.
+His distinguished track record of success in courtrooms across California started early -- he won his first trial the day after he was licensed as an attorney, won his first appeal three years later, and has served as lead counsel in an array of complex cases ever since.

 Kevin handles disputes over “Money and Dirt” and also runs a blog by the same title – http://moneyanddirt.com/

 He solves problems for a diverse set of real estate clients -- owners, developers, investors, LLCs, partnerships/funds, REITs, and public agencies.
 Cases often involve broken contracts (development agreements, purchase and sale, options, leases), title and title insurance issues, easements, LLC and partnership disputes, and eminent domain.

 Kevin also specializes in secured lending disputes.
 He represents a mixture of private lenders and sophisticated borrowers/guarantors (often developers and investors) to resolve disputes involving loan default, receivership, foreclosure, and lien/priority issues.